How Pool Skimmer Works [All about Pool Skimmer]

 Ensure that the partially dissolved tablets are removed from the pool skimmer when you aren’t running the pump to prevent the highly chlorinated water from sitting in one spot, potentially damaging the equipment.

 A pool cleaner that automatically vacuums your pool will be great, but there will be times when you need to clean it manually.
 As soon as that happens, you can turn on the pool’s circulation system.
+Here is a detailed description of how a vacuum pool cleaner works.

 After assembling the vacuum, insert the vacuum hose into the suction hole of the skimmer or use the skimmer vacuum plate.
 Vacuuming pushes the water into the pool’s filter system, making it cleaner and clearer.